Serbian Citizenship Through Ancestry — No Residency Required

 What can affect eligibility

-- Your Serbian ancestor formally renounced their citizenship — this may eliminate the descent basis
+- Your Serbian ancestor formally renounced citizenship — this may remove the descent basis

 - Archive records have been lost, destroyed, or are inaccessible — the main practical risk